xsslush/xsslush.github.io/README.md

 this is my personal website.
-it's a very minimalistic page, cause i made it intentionally boring
+<br>it's a very minimalistic page, cause i made it intentionally boring

 ### here you'll see
 - projects (soon)